MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/extension-key-vault.md

 ### Setting up and configuring Azure Key Vault

-An extension can retrieve secrets from up to two different Azure Key Vaults.
+An extension can retrieve secrets from two different Azure Key Vaults.
 These key vaults must be first created in Azure.
 Then, the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] service must be configured to access key vaults.
 The setup process is different for online and on-premises.
 For more information, see:

 - [Setting up App Key Vaults for [!INCLUDE[prodshort](../developer/includes/prodshort.md)] online](setup-app-key-vault.md)
 - [Setting up App Key Vaults for [!INCLUDE[prodshort](../developer/includes/prodshort.md)] on-premises](setup-app-key-vault-onprem.md)